A Guide for Packing Mirrors for Storage

-If you are wondering how you can pack your mirror to guarantee maximum protection during storage, then read on through this guide for some simple yet effective packing tips.
-Mirrors are expensive that’s why they require extra attention than the other things, you can check some of the quality mirrors on this site.
+Mirrors are expensive and fragile.
+Hence, it is crucial to provide them with extra attention when packing them for storage or a house move.
+If you are wondering how you can pack your mirror to guarantee maximum protection during storage, read through this guide for some simple yet useful packing tips.

 Step 1 – Invest in High-Quality Materials for Packing

-Step 2 – Take a Masking Tape and Make a Large ‘X’ Sign on the Mirror
+Step 2 – Take Some Masking Tape and Make a Large ‘X’ Sign on the Mirror

-Place the mirror on a flat, soft surface such as the bed.
-Then place strips of the packing tape on the glass from one corner to the other to form an “X”.
-The aim of doing this is to ensure that the glass will not shatter in case it gets broken.
+Place the mirror on a flat, soft surface such as your bed.
+Place strips of the masking tape diagonally, from one corner of the mirror to the other.
+Do this until you form an “X” with the tape.
+By doing this, you can ensure that your mirror will not shatter in case it gets broken.

-Taping the glass will also protect its frame from being damaged in case the mirror falls from a high height.
-This way, you will only replace the broken glass rather than the full mirror, and this will save you money.
+Taping the glass will also protect its frame from getting damaged if the mirror falls from a high height.
+This way, you will only replace the broken mirror rather than the whole thing.

-Step 3 – Use Corner Protectors to Guard the Frame Corners
+Step 3 – Use Corner Protectors to Guard the Mirror Frame Corners

-Hence, protecting the frame is important to avoid damage that may come from bumps during transit.
+Hence, protecting the frame is vital.
+After all, damage does not only result from impact on the glass but also from the excessive vibration and movement while in transit.
 Use corner protectors to protect the frame.
 These protectors are ideal for frames that have right-angled edges.
-Use bubble wraps for frames that are curved or ornate.
+Use bubble wrap for frames that are curved or ornate.

 Step 4 – Get a Cardboard Sheet and Place it on the Glass Surface

-Take some old blankets or towels and use them to wrap the mirror, Styrofoam, and cardboard in one bundle.
-Ensure the wrap is tight enough.
-You may use bubble wraps if you can’t get some blankets or towels.
+Take some old blankets or towels and use them to cover the mirror, styrofoam, and cardboard in one bundle.
+Ensure the wrapping is tight enough.
+Alternatively, you may use bubble wrap if you can’t get some blankets or towels.

 Step 7 – Put the Wrapped Mirror in a Customized Box

 It is important to use a customized box to move or store a mirror.
-A customized box will come in a perfect size for your mirror and protect the entire mirror from damage.
+A customized box will come perfectly sized for your mirror, thus protecting it from any type of damage.

 Step 8 – Mark the Box Clearly